Visit page main

 Additionally, once medical school is over, you do not begin earning a high salary right away.
 On average, a resident doctor makes only $53,983, which is very low for how much they work.
 Expect to wait to pay off your student loans.

-Only when you finally become an Attending doctor will you start making a decent salary.
+Only when you finally become an Attending Doctor will you start making a decent salary.
 The average doctor makes around $286,589, but this fluctuates depending on what type of physician you become and how long it takes.

 The Uncertainty

 With expanding AI models and new technology each year, picking a job in health care can be uncertain.
-Obviously, there will always be a need for some type of physician, but as time passes, technology is taking more and more jobs.
+There will always be a need for some type of physician, but as time passes, technology is taking more and more jobs.
 The job you might have in the future could be taken.

 Additionally, healthcare is one of the most heavily regulated industries, with a complex web of regulations and guidelines governing everything from patient privacy to billing practices.
 Doctors must comply with every regulation, including the Health Insurance Portability and Accountability Act (HIPAA), the Affordable Care Act (ACA), and state licensing requirements.
 Keeping up with regulatory changes and understanding their implications for clinical practice can be challenging and time-consuming.